-Aaron Weiche, CEO of GatherUp, and Darren Shaw, founder of Whitespark, host The SaaS Venture, a podcast where they share their experiences running their SaaS companies.
+Aaron Weiche, cofounder and CEO at Leadferno, and Darren Shaw, founder of Whitespark, host The SaaS Venture, a podcast where they share their experiences running their SaaS companies.
 This podcast is relatively new (debuting in January 2019) but has steadily grown over time.
 You can expect one to two episodes per month, each running around 45 minutes, exploring topics such as the importance of prioritizing and the benefits of having core values for your SaaS company.

 The SaaS Marketing Show

 The SaaS Marketing Show was developed by the marketing agency Hey Digital and hosted by cofounder Dylan Hey.
-This is a new podcast that just debuted in March 2020.
-While there are only 26 episodes of this podcast, each one has value.
-The episodes run for about 30 minutes and discuss in-depth topics related to SaaS and marketing software companies.
-The podcast lives up to its goal to “get straight to the good stuff and take a look behind the scenes at what’s fuelling some of that fastest growing SaaS companies right now.”
+This is a new podcast that just debuted in March 2020, with episodes running about 30 minutes and discussing in-depth topics related to SaaS and marketing software companies.
+The podcast lives up to its goal to “get straight to the good stuff and take a look behind the scenes at what’s fuelling some of the fastest growing SaaS companies right now.”

 14 Minutes of SaaS

 Stephen Cummins, CEO and founder of AppSelekt, is also the creator of 14 Minutes of SaaS.
-This podcast has around 125 episodes and each episode explores “the personal histories, learnings and opinions of the world’s most successful SaaS StartUp entrepreneurs.”
-While these podcasts are short (around 14 minutes as the name suggests), Cummins dedicates multiple episodes for each interviewee.
+This podcast has some 125 episodes and explores “the personal histories, learnings and opinions of the world’s most successful SaaS StartUp entrepreneurs.”
+While these podcasts are only 14 minutes, Cummins dedicates multiple episodes for each interviewee.
 This allows you to focus on the parts you want to hear from certain guests.

 When he is not managing growth at Whatfix, Sunil Neurgaonkar is the host of SaaS Sessions, a podcast that has been live since January 2019.
 SaaS Sessions has become known as India’s #1 SaaS focused podcast, and each episode introduces listeners to a new leader in the SaaS industry of India.
 Neurgaonkar publishes weekly, with each episode about 30 minutes.